Who was Félix González-Torres

 His sexual orientation and its socially and politically fraught depiction were topics that the openly gay artist inspected.
 He made elusive references to his own life and made these autobiographical records in public spaces to test the boundary between private and public.
 An instance of this is his Untitled (Billboard) created in 1991, a black and white photograph of a just occupied tangled double bed that was exhibited on two dozen billboards throughout Manhattan.

 González-Torres’ artwork of billboard remained untitled like his other works.
-1991 marked the same year González-Torres lost his lover of 8 years, named as Ross Laycock, to an AIDS-related disease.
+1991 marked the same year González-Torres lost Ross Laycock, his lover of 8 years, to an AIDS-related disease.
 González-Torres himself passed away from the same cause in 1996.

 Laycock happened to be a sommelier.
 He was about to complete his BS in Biochemistry with a minor in English Literature.
 He did the whole thing and he was a Renaissance guy.
 And gorgeous also, very gorgeous.
 F*cking hot!
-But intimidating, the 1st time around.”
-González-Torres stated in an interview with BOMB Magazine.
+But intimidating the 1st time around.

 What is shows